-You may make a request to management, your agency coordinator, and/or the Mediation Program Coordinator of your needs or intent to enter into the process, with the understanding that all involved parties must voluntarily agree to mediate.
-Please contact the DHRM EEO Officer at (775) 684-0104 or tammys@admin.nv.gov.
-You may also obtain Mediation Program information at http://hr.nv.gov/Services/Mediation/Employee Mediation Connection/.
+You may make a request to management, your agency coordinator, and/or the State Mediation Program of your needs or intent to enter into the process, with the understanding that all involved parties must voluntarily agree to mediate.
+Please contact the DHRM EEO Office at (775) 684-0104 or tammys@admin.nv.gov.
+For more program information:

+http://hr.nv.gov/Services/Mediation/EmployeeMediation Connection/

-Employee Dispute Resolution Grievance Procedure Appeal Procedure
+Employee Dispute Resolution Grievance Procedure/Appeal Procedure